 Project: Diversion and Recycling of Problematic Electronic Waste

-Description: The National E-Waste Alliance, in collaboration with WDEA (a disability employment enterprise), will establish a network of collection points across the Western districts of Victoria to permit the drop off of end of life electronics not covered under the Federal National Television and Computer Recycling Scheme.
+Collaborating with WDEA (a disability employment enterprise) to establish a network of collection points across the Western districts of Victoria and to permit the drop off of end of life electronics not covered under the Federal National Television and Computer Recycling Scheme.

 Project: New recycling stations for Officeworks' Product Stewardship Programs